soungofmusic/leisure-navigator--beaverhacks2025/README.md

   – Headless CMS (e.g., Sanity) with GROQ for content management

 - **MCP & GitHub Integration (Advanced):**
-  – Option to set up a GitHub MCP server to allow Windsurf to fetch context from your GitHub repository
+  – Option to set up a GitHub MCP server to fetch context from your GitHub repository
-  – Workspace rules (via a `.windsurfrules` file) to reference your GitHub repo URL if you prefer a lightweight setup
+  – Workspace rules to reference your GitHub repo URL if you prefer a lightweight setup

 ---